alashkov83/comdom2/README.md

 # COMDOM2

-## Расчет расстояния между центрами масс доменов по траектории МД
+## The calculation of the distance between the centers of mass of domains in the MD trajectory

-Зависимости: periodictable, numpy, matplotlib, progressbar, scikit-learn
+Dependencies: periodictable, numpy, matplotlib, progressbar, scikit-learn